Cycling74/RNBOMetasound/docs/README.md

 * After you export, you must build your project.

-* to recompile/load metasound nodes:
-  * Tools -> Debug -> Modules
-    * search for RNBO then click the appropriate button
-    * note: you must have "Live Coding" disabled

 ## Input and Output Parameters

 You can set whether a parameter of your RNBO patcher will become an input or an output pin using parameter metadata.